 Knocked Out Permanent Tooth

 Recover the tooth, making sure to hold it by the crown (top) and not the root end.
 Rinse, but do not clean or handle the tooth more than necessary.
 Reinsert the tooth in the socket and hold it in place using a clean piece of gauze or cloth.
-If the tooth cannot be reinserted, carry it in a cup containing water, milk, or a commercial tooth saver solution.
+If you can’t reinsert the tooth carry it in a cup containing water, milk, or a commercial tooth saver solution.
 Because time is essential, contact your dentist immediately.
-You’ll be directed to the most efficient way of dealing with the issue.
+They’ll help you to the most efficient way of dealing with the issue.

 Bleeding After a Baby Tooth Falls Out